rawalmaharshi/TwitterEngine/README.md

 - Re-tweets: In case of an interesting tweet encountered by a user, he/she gets an option to retweet it.

 - Subscribe to hashtag: User can subscribe to any hashtag and get the post related to that hashtag whenever someone post a tweet.
 They may also unsubscribe.

-## Bonus:

-- Live connection and disconnection for users using logging in and logging out functionality

-- Number of tweets sent by a user follows a Zipf distribution on the number of subscribers.
-More the number of subscribers, more the number of tweets by the user.

-First, a Zipf constant is calculated using the formula for Zipf constant.
-The constant is then used to find the number of subscribers for all users depending on their respective indices.

-Then, number of tweets per user is decided by k * Number of Subscribers.

-We have taken k as 2.

 ## Testcases Implemented: